 News & Announcements:

-- Offshore Wind Innovation Center formed: The new Center joins researchers from five Maryland-based Universities (UMCP, JHU, UMBC, MSU and UMES) in order to increase fundamental scientific-engineering-economic knowledge and innovation, and to enable a successful national offshore wind industry in the United States.
+- National Offshore Wind Innovation Center formed (NOW-I-C): The new Center joins researchers from five Maryland-based Universities (UMCP, JHU, UMBC, MSU and UMES) in order to increase fundamental scientific-engineering-economic knowledge and innovation, and to enable a successful national offshore wind industry in the United States.

-- 2017 Summer Research experiences program: WINDINSPIRE International Research Opportunities For Undergraduates in Renewable Energy In Europe (Denmark, Spain, Switzerland, Belgium, Norway) is now accepting applications: Please see the Announcement here.
+- 2017 Summer Research experiences program (DEADLINE JAN 30th): WINDINSPIRE International Research Opportunities For Undergraduates in Renewable Energy In Europe (Denmark, Spain, Switzerland, Belgium, Norway) is now accepting applications: Please see the Announcement here.

 - News Archives